-by Gwynevere Isabella

 “My duties are to prepare and serve food for the customers, keep my work environment clean, and as hazard free as possible,” he rattled off automatically.

-I was disappointed by this seemingly mechanical response, but not discouraged.
+I was disappointed by this response, but not discouraged.
 “You’re behind the scenes helping to cook the food us students eat every day.
 Tell me something interesting that most people on campus don’t know about the food service here at Kutztown.”

 “I don’t think it’s for lack of information…” Sterling began, trailing off into thought.
 “People can attend the Food Advisory Board meetings… they just don’t.
 They complain plenty, it’s true, but only amongst themselves, and never to the people who can actually help them out.
 The students of Kutztown actually have a considerable voice of what is served at south dining hall, but they just choose not to use it.”
 Then he laughed.
 “But, I digress, as I haven’t answered your question.
 I think that people should know about portioning.
 People can literally eat whatever they want, whenever they want, because they want to.
 But it’s all about how much of what they eat.
 As long as you control your portions, and eat the proper proportions recommended by the dining program, you will be happy and healthy.”